AwaeshaHuss/ebtik_tok/README.md

 - **Vertically Scrollable Feed**: Users can scroll through a dynamic list of short learning videos.
 - **Video Playback**: Each video card includes play/pause functionality.
 - **Video Details**: Displays the title and description of the content.
-- **Interactive Icons**: Users can like, save, and share videos directly from the feed.
+- **Interactive Icons**: Users can save and share videos directly from the feed.
-- **Infinite Scroll**: Smooth lazy loading of videos for seamless browsing.

 ### 2. **Search Functionality**
 - **Responsive Search Bar**: Users can search for videos by typing keywords.